LSambo02/Dapp/README.md

 - [ ] create an alert for products that have already been purchased and that the expiration date is about to expire.

 ### FUTURE FEATURES
-- [ ] Save list for future analysis

-    Ex: This month I spent more/less than the previous one
 - [ ] Allow user to use different currencies based on his preferences
 - [ ] Temporary Product classification